FAQ

 What about locking and unlocking my charger or garage?

 Most chargers are on outside walls and unlocked.
-But Hosts are free to put in place whatever security they wish – key safes or even remote opening of garages can be used – but if a Host wishes to go down and set up each session they can use the app to make sure that has to happen.
+But Hosts are free to put in place whatever security they wish – key safes or even remote opening of garages can be used – but if a Host wishes to go down and set up each session they can do so.

 What if a Chargee doesn’t turn up?